ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab02.md

 * Remotely log into your account on the csil servers and try to complete Step 1a of the lab that walks you through doing some initial ONE-TIME git configurations in your CoE account on CSIL.

 *Read through the entire lab, and identify parts that seem unclear to you.
-You can let your mentor know about this at the beginning of the lab.
+You can let your TA know about this at the beginning of the lab.

 # Goals for this lab